UNLOCK FREE TRAINING

 Real Estate Purchase Contract

-The purpose of this form is to solidify the rights of a buyer to purchase a real estate property from a seller.
-Below is the first page of the primary purchase and sales agreement that’s been approved by the Utah Real Estate Commission and the Office of the Utah Attorney General.
+This form solidifies a buyer's right to purchase a real estate property from a seller.
+Below is the first page of the primary purchase and sales agreement that has been approved by the Utah Real Estate Commission and the Office of the Utah Attorney General.

 Utah Assignment Contract

-Functioning as an addendum to the Real Estate Purchase Contract, the Assignment Of Interest Addendum To Real Estate Purchase Contract effectively transfers the buyer’s interest in the purchase contract to another entity.
+Functioning as an addendum to the Real Estate Purchase Contract, the Assignment Of Interest Addendum effectively transfers the buyer’s interest in the purchase contract to another entity.

 Final Thoughts